 What is Gothic and Alternative Modeling?

-Despite the popular opinion that Gothic and Alternative models are mimes with wild hair or modern relics trapped in tragic black and white victorian photos, nothing could be further from the truth.
 While black is often present to some degree in many forms of alternative modeling, it’s often simply there to provide contrast and definition for a colorful array of hues, with a love of vibrant makeup and fantastic outfits being quite common.
 (Cosplay, fantasy, scifi, pinup, club, and cirque du soleil looks are just as often included in this world as CyberGoth, Victorian, or Steampunk ones.)

 The need for self-expression is the driving factor behind alternative modeling, which is extremely embracing of a wide variety of ages, sizes, tattoos, piercings, and even scars.
 (In most ways, alternative modeling is the antithesis of traditional fashion modeling–especially since many alternative models don’t begin modeling until their late twenties or after they’ve had a child.)